 Informi studied results from key features affecting whether a place has the right ingredients for small and medium-sized businesses to succeed.
 It focused on the 63 largest towns and cities in the UK, judging them on the following seven factors in each year since 2010:

 Annual business start-ups

 Proportion of population with an NVQ level 4 qualification or above

 London performed strongly in almost every year of the past decade, particularly in the areas of having the highest number of start-ups, and overall business stock.
 Reading topped the list with Brighton in second and Northampton third.

 London was held back by high business closure figures and ranking poorly for the ratio of house prices to average wages.
 Other areas to have appeared in the top ten include Scottish cities Edinburgh and Aberdeen, along with seaside resorts Bournemouth and Worthing.

 Steven Drew, spokesperson for Informi, said:

-“As the UK enters a new decade on the verge of exiting the European Union, its future economic success will ever more rely on our small businesses providing the goods and services that consumers need, both here and abroad.
+“As the UK enters a new decade on the verge of exiting the European Union, its future economic success will ever more rely on our small businesses providing goods and services that consumers need, like Managed IT Support, both here and abroad.
 It is vital therefore that areas copy the example set by the likes of Reading and Brighton in creating the right environment for small firms to survive and thrive.”